-In retrospect, modern vulcanologists are confident that Dr. Jaggar’s assessment of the effectiveness of the bombing was vastly overstated.
-The conclusion is instead that the lava flow stopped entirely by coincidence.
+In retrospect, modern volcanologists are confident that Dr. Jaggar’s assessment of the effectiveness of the bombing was vastly overstated.
+Their more reasoned conclusion is instead that the lava flow stopped entirely by coincidence.
 In effect, the small Mk I bombs were a pointless and futile effort.

-With that said, however, the vulcanologists note that if ever Hilo is again threatened, the USAF might well have a role — some of the larger 2,000 lb bombs and other precision-guided weapons would be powerful enough to create diversion points to manage and redirect or slow the lava flow.
+With that said, however, the volcanologists note that if ever Hilo is again threatened, the USAF might well have a role.
+Dr. Jaggar wasn’t entire wrong since some of the new, larger 2,000+ lb bombs and other precision-guided weapons would be powerful enough and accurate enough to create his imagined “diversion points” to manage, redirect or slow the lava flow.
 Ultimately, what was impossible in 1935 is today within reach.

 Or at least that’s the theory.

-The USAAC’s Keystone B-3A bombers and Keystone LB-6A light bombers were obsolete types that the USAAC hoped to replace.
-Even in mid-1935, the new Boeing 299 (later B-17) was under development and a hotly reported effort within Air Corps circles.
-The growing challenge from Japan in the Pacific was increasingly apparent and the Army was demanding a better bomber.
-They got what they asked for — and Boeing B-17 Flying Fortresses were scheduled to arrive on the very morning of December 7, 1941, right into the teeth of the Japanese air attack on Pearl Harbor.
+By 1935, the USAAC’s Keystone B-3A bombers and Keystone LB-6A light bombers were obsolete types that the USAAC hoped to replace.
+That year, the new Boeing 299 (later B-17) was under development and a hotly reported effort within Air Corps circles.
+The growing challenge from Japan in the Pacific was becoming increasingly apparent.
+The Army was demanding a better bomber for its Air Corps.
+They got what they asked for.
+Indeed, their first Boeing B-17 Flying Fortresses were scheduled to arrive on the very morning of December 7, 1941 — right into the teeth of the Japanese air attack on Pearl Harbor.

-Just five months later, in a bizarre twist, the Mauna Loa volcano again erupted, threatening Hilo.
-Once again, US Army aviation assets were called in for the job — probably in B-18s.
+Just five months later, in a bizarre twist, the Mauna Loa volcano again erupted, and again threatened Hilo.
+Once again, US Army Air Corps was called in for the job.
+Records are scant, but they probably flew the mission with B-18 bombers.
 Their bombs proved equally “effective” (in other words, once again rather pointless in the view of later scientists who have studied the matters closely).